Guest Talk - Klaus Spiess (Medical University Vienna)

 mouth flora poor speech could result in a poor oral ecology, even leading to hard tissue damage in the mouth.

-behind the linguistic systems that construct or represent them (cf. Barad 2007).
-In contrast, entangled speech beyond arbitrariness
+systems that construct or represent them (cf. Barad 2007).
+In contrast, entangled speech beyond arbitrariness conjoins mattering

-conjoins mattering and meaning.
-In his concept it is directed by the ecological wellbeing and phonetic memory of the oral
+and meaning.
+In his concept it is directed by the ecological wellbeing and phonetic memory of the oral flora.

-The sharing of time and space with other-than-humans in human mouths has been a prospect since François
+sharing of time and space with other-than-humans in human mouths has been a prospect since François Rabelais’ work (1934),

-Rabelais’ work (1934), with legions of soldiers living in Gargantua’s mouth.
-Jacques Derrida (1974) added another sharing,
+with legions of soldiers living in Gargantua’s mouth.
+Jacques Derrida (1974) added another sharing, noting the mouth’s

-nonhumans in the mouth raises questions about autonomy.
+the mouth raises questions about autonomy.
 Both microbes and speech are unstructured and nonlocal.
-Aiming
+Aiming for an oral

 Since the Nobel laureate Joshua Lederberg (2006) claimed that the microbiome seems more interactive than we are, but its diversity